graphile/migrate/README.md

 createdb myapp_shadow --owner=appuser
 ```

-Export your database and shadow database URLs (you'll need these for all the
+Export your database URL (you'll need this for all Graphile Migrate commands), shadow database URL (you'll need this for all
-Graphile Migrate commands) and a "root" database URL which should be a superuser
+development-based commands - everything **except** `migrate`), and a "root" database URL which should be a superuser
 account connection to any **other** database.

 ```bash